Luiyi-F/zero_day/git/README.md

-My zero week in Holberton
+My zero week in Holberton and i´m very excited